El Rincon Program Catalog #

 Mondays 3:20–4:20 PM

-Taught by Ms. Kelci, improv teacher and actress.
-Ms. Kelci has worked with Missoula Children’s Theatre, The Hangar Theater’s Next Generation, The Theatre Institute at Sage, The Artsy Wagon, and more.
-She has a Bachelor’s Degree in Musical Theatre, and has taken acting classes with Lesly Kahn, The Groundlings Studios, and Scott Seditas Studios.
-Improvisation is the art of acting, without a script.
+aught by Ms. Kelci & Studio Schmudio improv teachers and working actors.
+Ms. Kelci has over 10 years of experience as an arts educator, specializing in children’s theater.
 Does your child love playing pretend?
 Are they always making up silly stories?
 Do they come alive in front of an audience, or would they like to, but nerves have held them back?
 This is the right class for them!
-We work together to use our imaginations to explore characters, make up stories, and play pretend.
+Improvisation is the art of acting, without a script.
+In this class we work together to use our imaginations to explore characters, make up stories, and play pretend.
 This class is a safe space to learn more about acting, fearlessly.
 We play theater games of all sorts to work on creating characters, storylines, and to have a good laugh while doing it.
 This class also encourages teamwork, confidence, public speaking, and personal creativity.

 Magical Creations Art #